 SOLUTION – If add-ons exist, look to see how the weight transfer next to the mobile home as designed.
 There should be load-bearing support posts outside of the mobile home to carry the weight of the structure down to the ground.
 If the proper load transfer system is not in place, this must be built to solve the problem.

 It seems that every mobile home we have purchased, for investment or otherwise has had issues with the HVAC system.
+From one to multiple issues numbered above.
 To make the home comfortable for living, a good system to keep the home warm in winter months and cool throughout the hot season is a must.

 DETECTION – When I walk up to a mobile home, I always look around the house to see if there are any window A/C units hanging out.
 Often I find more than one of these.
 This alerts me right away that either there isn’t a functional central unit in the home, or if there is, it isn’t operating properly.